BareBones-RPG/BareBones-RPG.github.io/README.md

 A player may roll a Saved by a Bone.
 This is our death save.
 If the player rolls, a 1 the burn mechanic is not allowed.
 This will burn their MIGHT attribute.
 - If you roll a 1, this means the PC is dead.
 - 2-4, they are still bleeding out.
 The **GM will roll a d4 death timer**.
 - 5 they save.
-5 the PC will get up with (x) amount current MIGHT as their HP.
+5 the PC will get up with (MIGHT) amount current MIGHT as their HP.
-- 6 the PC will get (x)*2  current MIGHT as their HP.
+- 6 the PC will get (MIGHT)*2  current MIGHT as their HP.

 - [Back to TOC](#table-of-contents)